ACEGAZ/Potentia-Text-Adventure/README.md

 The last section of the game features a puzzle for the player to complete.
 The puzzle is a series of numbers that equate to letters in the alphabet, A = 1, B = 2, ect.

 Here is the puzzle as displayed in the game.
-The solution is the word Nadaren which can be spelled in all lowercase, all uppercase or with the fist letter capitalized.
+The solution is the word Nadaren which can be spelled in all lowercase, all uppercase or with the first letter capitalized.

 * 14 = N
 * N - 13